 A link is a link…right?
 Not so fast.
 In 2021 (and beyond) high-quality links are more important than ever.
-That is, if you want your traffic and PPC business to keep growing.
+That is if you want your traffic and PPC business to keep growing.
 And we know you do.
-That’s why, in this post, we’re going to tell you all about link spam and how to be sure you don’t get hit by Google’s algorithm updates.
+That’s why, in this post, we’ll tell you all about link spam and how to be sure you don’t get hit by Google’s algorithm updates.

 What is link spam?

-In case you’re reading this wondering what we mean by link spam in the first place, let’s start there.
+If you’re wondering what we mean by link spam in the first place, let’s start there.

-The way Google looks at it, link spam essentially means including a number of links even if it doesn’t directly relate to the content or benefit readers.
-For example, if a user added a number of links to the comment section on this post that had nothing to do with this post, that would be link spam.
+The way Google looks at it, link spam essentially means including several links even if it doesn’t directly relate to the content or benefit readers.
+For example, if a user added several links to the comment section on this post that had nothing to do with this post, that would be link spam.
 In most cases, these links lead to products or services that the spammer wants to promote.

-It isn’t only in comment sections that link spam can take place, however.
+It isn’t only in comment sections that link spam can take place.
 Many website owners are guilty of doing it on their own website!
 Unfortunately, they might not realize they’re doing it.
-But if they’re constantly adding links to their own web pages, even when the link doesn’t relate to the content of the page, this is still link spamming.
+But if they’re constantly adding links to their web pages, even when the link doesn’t relate to the page’s content, this is still link spamming.

 And whether these links are intentionally spam-y or not, Google will notice.
 And because of a recent Google spam link algorithm update, the penalties for doing this can be severe!
 (We’ll talk more about that in a minute)

 Google link tag best practices to avoid link spam

 But first, let’s take a look at some of the best practices for linking to help you avoid getting a penalty.

 Before we explore Google link tag best practices in particular, let’s look at high-quality pages in general.
 More importantly, let’s take a look at what Google considers a high-quality website over another.